mattjhayes/nmeta/README.md

 # nmeta - Network Metadata

 The nmeta project is founded on the belief that innovation in enterprise networks requires a foundation layer of knowledge about both the participants and their types of conversation.
 The production of this enriched network metadata requires policy-based control and ability to adapt to new purposes through extensibility.

-The metadata has a number of uses including classifying flows for Quality of Service (QoS), traffic engineering and security.
+Enriched network metadata has a number of uses, including classifying flows for Quality of Service (QoS), traffic engineering and security.

 Nmeta is a research platform for traffic classification on Software Defined Networking (SDN).
 It runs on top of the Ryu SDN controller (see: http://osrg.github.io/ryu/).
 One day it may even be good enough to run in an enterprise network...